Ann Dinham: Return to England and death

-Dinham's two other sons, Askin Morrison Foster and John Dowbiggin Foster, were also scholars living nearby as boarders at 21 Eaton Place, Brighton.
+Dinham's two other sons, Askin Morrison Foster and John Dowbiggin Foster, were also scholars living nearby as boarders in the home of a private tutor at 21 Eaton Place, Brighton.

 Dinham remained in contact by letter with both her father, James Orchard, and son, William Dinham, sending them money from time to time but it appears doubtful that she ever met them again.
 She died in London in May 1882 and is buried in Kensal Green Cemetery.
 In Tasmania, she is remembered on the Foster family memorial in Cornelian Bay Cemetery, Hobart and on the Convict Brick Trail, in Campbell Town.

 In Hobart, Dinham's death was reported in The Mercury, and a government clerk duly added a final note to her convict record, where the last entry had recorded the granting of a conditional pardon in February 1856.

 Legacy

 In the 1980s archivist Margaret Glover was asked to sort some Foster family papers by Patricia Foster, wife of a grandson of John Foster, and the author of Foster's entry in the Australian Dictionary of Biography.
 She discovered that Dinham was not the first convict woman to have had a relationship with one of the Foster brothers.
 In 1833, John's younger brother, Henry Foster, had had a daughter with Sarah Grayson, a woman assigned to work at their property.
 That relationship ended with Sarah being sent away, while the child, Henrietta, was raised by the Foster family.

 Glover's paper, Where the two rivers meet, presented at the "Colonial Eye" conference at the University of Tasmania in 1999, tells the stories of the two women and contrasts the stark differences in their experiences.
 Henry's affair was when he was still very young and at a time when marriage with a convict would not have been welcomed by his mother.
 At that time, the government disapproved of sexual relationships between free settlers and their assigned convicts, and the family might have even risked the withdrawal of the convict labour that they needed to run their farm.
 John met Dinham much later, when he was older and well established, and prepared to risk social stigma.
 Moreover, his marriage could not pose any threat to his business interests or personal prosperity at that stage of his life.